 Never allow someone else’s word to affect you in an ill manner.

 Just as we make agreements with ourselves, others do that with themselves.
-Sometimes, these might not always be encouraging agreements they have, which can influence their words towards us.
+Sometimes, they may not always be encouraging agreements, which can influence their words towards us.
 When someone else’s reality is negative, they can attempt to project that on us in order to insult or belittle us.

 When we can live life without worrying about others reality and perception of our character, we can more freely love ourselves and understand our personal self worth.